Platelet-Rich Plasma (PRP) Glastonbury

 The number of PRP injections you will need depends on your underlying problem.
 You might need only one treatment for mild tendon or ligament damage, while arthritis or back pain can require three injections given about a month apart.

-What Conditions Can be Treated with PRP?
+What Conditions Can Be Treated with PRP?

+PRP is widely used to treat sports injuries, painful musculoskeletal conditions, and for aesthetic treatments like skin rejuvenation and hair restoration.
 Many professional and recreational athletes credit PRP with enabling them to get back in the game, and patients suffering from chronic pain find they can fully participate in life again.

 A few of the conditions we frequently treat with PRP include: